TrueFiEng/Waffle/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^

 You can specify a custom path to the :code:`node_modules` folder which Waffle will use to resolve third party dependencies.
-Waffle uses :code:`node_modules` as the default value for :code:`./nodeModulesDirectory`.
+Waffle uses :code:`./node_modules` as the default value for :code:`nodeModulesDirectory`.
 The path you provide will be resolved relative to the current working directory.

 For more information about third party libraries, see :ref:`third-party`.